Paul Pelosi attack: Man told cops of 'evil' in Washington

 Prosecutors presented the hammer that was allegedly used in the assault during Wednesday's proceedings, which were attended by Christine Pelosi, one of the Pelosis’ five adult children.

-The district attorney's office also played audio of Paul Pelosi’s 911 call to San Francisco police in the courtroom and showed video footage — less than a minute long — of the attack that was captured on body cameras.
-The 911 dispatcher has been widely credited with sending two officers to the couple’s home despite limited information.
+The district attorney's office also played audio of Paul Pelosi’s 911 call to San Francisco police in the courtroom and showed video — less than a minute long — of the attack that was captured on body cameras.

-In November, Nancy Pelosi said she will step down as the Democrats' leader after 20 years as the party's head but remain in office.
-Paul Pelosi, her husband of nearly 60 years, drew a standing ovation earlier this month when the couple attended the Kennedy Center Honors — his first public appearance since the assault.
-Christine Pelosi, a Democratic operative and attorney, is considered to be a potential successor when the speaker retires, though she has never held elected office.

-DePape (dih-PAP’) told police he was on a “suicide mission” and had plans to target other California and federal politicians, court documents say.
+DePape (dih-PAP’) told police he was on a “suicide mission,” court documents say.
 Authorities have said he was drawn to conspiracy theories.

 DePape allegedly smashed his way into the Pelosis' home, confronted Paul Pelosi, who was sleeping in boxer shorts and a pajama top, and demanded to know where “Nancy” was.

-DePape allegedly then told Paul Pelosi that if Nancy Pelosi told him the "'truth', he would let her go and if she 'lied,’ he was going to break her kneecaps, ” the criminal complaint alleges.
+DePape then told Paul Pelosi that if Nancy Pelosi told him the “truth,” he would let her go and if she “lied,” he was going to break her kneecaps, ” the criminal complaint alleges.

-Paul Pelosi was eventually able to call 911 to summon San Francisco police.
-Officers arrived two minutes later to see the two men struggling over a hammer, and then DePape struck Pelosi at least once before being tackled by officers.

-San Francisco Police Officer Kyle Cagney, who was one of two first responding officers, on Wednesday testified that he saw both men holding the hammer when the door opened.
+San Francisco Police Officer Kyle Cagney, who was one of two first responding officers testified Wednesday that he saw both men holding the hammer when the door opened.
 DePape did not follow the officers' commands to drop the weapon and instead lunged at Paul Pelosi and swung the hammer at him, Cagney said.

 Paul Pelosi was knocked unconscious and woke up in a pool of his own blood.
 He later underwent surgery to repair a skull fracture and serious injuries to his right arm and hands.